Belkworks/machine/README.md

 **entry**: `state:entry(function) -> nil`
 Add `function` as an entry hook to the state.
 Whenever the state is entered, `function` will be called.
-The hook will receive the previous state and any parameters that caused the state change.
+The hook will receive its state, the exiting state, and any parameters involved in the state change.
 There can be many entry hooks in a state.
 ```lua
 Idle = function(state)